 display as you type.

-If you chose to combine a Push Notification and In-App Message, an In-App Message Text section appears below the message truncation indicator.
+If you combine a Push Notification and In-App Message, an In-App Message Text section appears below the message truncation indicator.
 By default, the In-App Message's alert text is the same as the Push Notification text.
-If you'd prefer to use a different message, select the radio button for Write Alternative and enter your text.
+If want to use a different message, select Write Alternative and enter your text.

 - Select a